MDzimah/Shuffler/README.md

 **Q: Can I use this on macOS/Linux?**
 A: Currently, only Windows EXE is provided.
 Linux/macOS users can compile from source (Java required).

-**Q: How do I set a workspace directory?**
-A: Click the `Set Directory` button (gear icon) and select a folder.

-**Q: Why does the "Batch already shuffled" message appear?**
-A: It means all sentences have been displayed once.
-The list reshuffles automatically!

 ## Contributing & Source Code 💻
 This app is built with Java Swing.
 Developers can:
 1. Clone the repository